Concentration of Measure and Large Random Matrices with an application to Sample Covariance Matrices: Concentration of a random vector of a normed vector space

-The tail parameters of the $1$-exponential component is the same as the one of Theorem~\ref{the:conc_forme_quadrat}.
-The tail parameter of the $2$-exponential component is proportional to $K \left\Vert A\right\Vert_F$ while in our result, it is proportional to $\left\Vert A\right\Vert\mathbb{E}[\Vert Z\Vert]\sim \sqrt{p}\left\Vert A\right\Vert$.
-Therefore, considering that in most cases, i.e., when $A$ has a high rank and eigenvalues mainly of the same order, $\left\Vert A\right\Vert_F \sim \sqrt{p}\left\Vert A\right\Vert$, we see that the result of Theorem~\ref{the:conc_forme_quadrat} is quite similar to the Hanson-Wright inequality if we do not take into account the hypotheses which are quite different (on the one hand they are stronger because they only require the whole vector $Z$ to be concentrated, on the other hand they are weaker since they do not exploit the independence between the entries). \end{remarque}
+\begin{remark} If we compare again this result to the original Hanson-Wright inequality, we can note that the tail parameters of the $1$-exponential component is the same.
+The tail parameter of the $2$-exponential component of the classical result is proportional to $\left\Vert A\right\Vert_F$ while in our result, it is proportional (when $\sigma =O(1)$) to $\left\Vert A\right\Vert\mathbb{E}[\Vert Z\Vert]\sim \sqrt{p}\left\Vert A\right\Vert$.
+Therefore, considering that in most cases, i.e., when $A$ has a high rank and eigenvalues mainly of the same order, $\left\Vert A\right\Vert_F \sim \sqrt{p}\left\Vert A\right\Vert$, we see that the result of Theorem~\ref{the:conc_forme_quadrat} is quite similar to the Hanson-Wright inequality if we do not take into account the hypotheses which are quite different (on the one hand they are stronger because they only require the whole vector $Z$ to be concentrated, on the other hand they are weaker since they do not exploit the independence between the entries).

+It is possible to get a better concentration inequality if we combine Theorem~\ref{the:conc_forme_quadrat} with Theorem~\ref{the:conc_forme_quadrat_hypo_conc_lipsch}, but the expression of the concentration would be very complex (with possibly $4$ concentration rates), we thus prefer not to give it. \end{remark}